vipul2802/o365hq.com/content/services/Office 365 Proof of Concept Pilot.md

 +++
-title = "Office 365 Proof of Concept/Pilot"
+title = "Microsoft 365 Proof of Concept/Pilot"
 description = "We will help you deploy, configure, and test the feasibility of using cloud technologies and solutions like Exchange Online for your business.
-Also, the service is designed to help customers understand Office 365 capabilities, determine their readiness for migration to Office 365 services, and get a hands-on experience with Office 365." date = 2018-02-02
+Also, the service is designed to help customers understand Microsoft 365 capabilities, determine their readiness for migration to Microsoft 365 services, and get a hands-on experience with Microsoft 365." date = 2018-02-02

 [taxonomies]
-products = ["Office 365"]
+products = ["microsoft 365"]
 types = ["Consulting"]

 [extra]